-The Holy Spirit was given to the Church on that day.
-The 120 Christians were then sent out to proclaim the might works of God to the gathered Jews.
-These visitors were from all over the Mediterranean world, and spoke a number of languages.
-The small band of Christians were given the supernatural ability to speak the Word of God with boldness so all would hear of the great things God had done through Jesus Christ.
+Jump ahead to about AD 30.
+The Holy Spirit was given to the Church on that Festival Day of the Jews when it was celebrated that year.
+The 120 earliest Christians were then sent out by the Holy Spirit to proclaim the might works of God to the gathered Jews.
+These visitors were from all over the Mediterranean world, and they spoke a number of different languages.
+The small band of Christians were given the supernatural ability to speak the Word of God with boldness so all would hear in their own languages of the great things God had done through Jesus Christ.

 The response was powerful.
 That day 3000 people responded to the Good News and became Christians.
 There were 3000 baptisms that day.
 Read about these events in the Book of Acts, chapter 2, in the New Testament.

-We look forward to seeing you at worship this Sunday.
-Worship at 9:00 a.m.
-Remember to wear something red this Sunday.
+We look forward to seeing you at worship this weekend.

 Saturday, June 4, the Vigil of Pentecost.
 Worship at 6:00 p.m.